tslocke/hobocookbook/manual/lifecycles.markdown

    - A string -- a Ruby expression, evaluated in the context of the record
    - A proc -- if the proc takes one argument it is called with the record, if it takes none it is `instance_eval`'d on the record

+   Note that the precondition is evaluated *before* any changes are made to the record using the parameters to the lifecycle step.

  - `:new_key` -- generate a new lifecycle key for this record by setting the `key_timestamp` field to be the current time.

  - `:user_becomes` -- the name of an attribute (typically a `belongs_to` relationship) that will set to the `acting_user`.